 Like any other city center area, Knightsbridge can be noise, congestion, and pollution!
 It is a relatively safe area!

 Stay In Knightsbridge If You love indulging in Luxury shopping; you want to stay in a safe area; You’re looking for a high-end, family-friendly area to stay.

-Best places to stay in London in Knightsbridge:
+Best places to stay in London in Knightsbridge for first-timers:

 luxury ($$$): Knightsbridge Hotel, Firmdale Hotels this 5-star hotel is set close to Knightsbridge tube station, near Royal Albert Hall, the National History Museum, the Science Museum.
 Each guest room has spacious bedrooms, bathroom with bathrobes and slippers, and iPod docking station.